 The College of Health and Human Services offers the Doctor of Health Administration (DHA) degree program to develop health administrators who are prepared to meet the needs of a growing field, with competencies of the National Center for Healthcare Leadership and the Commission on the Accreditation of Healthcare Education in mind.
-The US Department of Labor, Bureau of Labor Statistics predicts that the field of health care administration/management will see growth of 20% by the year of
+The US Department of Labor, Bureau of Labor Statistics predicts that the field of health care administration/management will see growth of 20% by the year of 2026.

-2026.
 The health care administration/management field is ever-changing, impacted by regulatory and legal policy, as well as political and social trends, and advances in technology and research.
-The DHA is a professional doctoral program that prepares health care leaders to critically evaluate research and the political, social, and legal climates in which health care functions.
+The DHA is a professional doctoral program that prepares health care functions.
 In turn, they can use this information to help lead ethically, socially, and culturally responsible organizations that are responsive to market and regulatory demands while serving diverse stakeholders.